-The 2021-2022 CRC Robotics season will have a lot to offer: an enhanced Arduino-based robot control platform, more clear and finite evaluation rubrics and the integration of a junior category to the competition for younger students.
+The 2022-2023 CRC Robotics season will have a lot to offer: a new take on simplified game strategy, more social media presence and the evolution of the junior category for elementary and early high school students!

-We wish to thank the Principal of Curé-Antoine-Labelle High School, Karine Legendre, and her team led by Christian Robert and Dominic Ouimet for their warm welcome as the host school and for the time and energy they've put towards the success of this event.
+We wish to thank the Principal of Curé-Antoine-Labelle High School, Karine Legendre, and her team led by Christian Robert and Dominic Ouimet for their warm welcome as the host school for a second year in a row and for the time and energy they've put towards the success of this event.

-Good luck to all and we will see you at Arcanum 2022 from March 9th to 12th, 2022 at Curé-Antoine-Labelle High School in Laval.
+Good luck to all and we will see you at Avia 2023 from February 16-18, 2023 at Curé-Antoine-Labelle High School in Laval.